GibraltarSoftware/Loupe.JavaScript/src/loupe-angular/README.md

 ## Examples

 You should set your session ID and CORS origin (if applicable) as soon as your application starts.
-The <code>AppComponent</code> is a good place to do this.
+The **AppComponent** is a good place to do this.

 <pre>
 import { LoupeService } from '@gibraltarsoftware/loupe-angular';